Alaska Equal Rights Act of 1945

-The Alaska Equal Rights Act of 1945 (also known as the Anti-Discrimination Law of 1945 Alaska Statutes 44.12.065) was the first state or territorial anti-discrimination law enacted in the United States in the 20th century.
+In the history of discrimination in the United States, the Alaska Equal Rights Act of 1945 (also known as the Anti-Discrimination Law of 1945 Alaska Statutes 44.12.065) was the first state or territorial anti-discrimination law enacted in the United States in the 20th century.
 The law, signed on February 16, 1945, prevents and criminalizes discrimination against individuals in public areas based on race.
 The law came about after Alaska Natives fought against segregation and other forms of discrimination in Alaska.

 Background

 Prior to 1945 Alaska Natives were subject to segregation and disenfranchisement.
 The Nelson Act of 1905 created two separate educational systems.
 In 1908, a child of white and Alaska Native heritage was denied entrance to the Sitka, Alaska public school.
 In Ketchikan, Alaska attorney, William Paul (Tlingit), won a case allowing children of mixed heritage to attend public school.
 Despite this win, there were still continued restrictions against Alaska Natives.
 Public areas like swimming pools, theaters and playgrounds in Alaska were also segregated.
 Alaska Natives were often forced to abandon their culture.

 Members of the Alaska Native Brotherhood (ANB) staged boycotts of places that segregated whites and Alaska Natives.
 ANB was successful in some areas of the territory, but many places of business continued to exclude Alaska Natives.
 Elizabeth Peratrovich (Tlingit), who was vice president of the Alaska Native Sisterhood (ANS), and her husband Roy Peratrovich (Tlingit), president of ANB, wrote to Ernest Gruening, the governor of Alaska, in 1941 and argued that segregation was "very Un-American."

 Governor Gruening was already upset by the obvious discrimination in the territory.
 Gruening used his influence to stop segregation in some communities and with individuals he knew.
 In 1942, Gruening spoke to the Director of the Division of Territories and Island Possessions about preparing an anti-discrimination bill.
 Gruening's bill was given to the Territorial Legislature in 1943, but this version of the bill did not pass.

 In 1944, Alberta Schenck (Inupiaq) protested segregation in a Nome, Alaska movie theater.
 Schenck sat in a "whites only" section of the theater until the police removed her.
 Schenck spent the night in jail and the next day, telegraphed Governor Gruening about her experience.
 Many residents of Nome were infuriated by Schenck's treatment but the theater continued to segregate.
 Between 1943 and 1945, Elizabeth Peratrovich and her husband Roy Peratrovich tirelessly lobbied the Alaska's legislators and worked with Governor Gruening to increase support for the new bill.